ElonDormancy/Homepage/_pages/cv.md

 Tianjuan Class,a joint training class of the School of Physics of WHU and the WIPM of CAS.

-# **RESEARCH EXPERIENCES**
+# RESEARCH EXPERIENCES

-## *Quantum Information and Quantum Computing Seminar*
+## Quantum Information and Quantum Computing Seminar

+Advisor: Prof Zhaofeng Su/Cheng Guo

 Learned the QCQI theory through different methods

-+ Solved the rotation path problem on Bloch sphere via quaternion method

 ---

-## *Experimental study of quantum information processing in the ion trap system*
+## Experimental study of quantum information processing in the ion trap system

-Determined whether the ions($\ge2$) chain is "cold" from carrier transition and blue band transition
+Advisor: Prof Mang Feng/Fei Zhou

+### Motional state of two trapped ions analysis

 + Derived the formula of population after carrier transition and blue band transition

 + Used Python programming to obtain the mean vibrational quantum number and Rabi frequency

-Preparation of entangled state through Mølmer–Sørensen gate
+### Preparation of entangled state through Mølmer–Sørensen gate

-+ Derived of the evolution of the density matrix of two ions and state occupation under the drive of red and blue detuned lasers via series expansion/phase space method
++ Derived of the evolution of two ions under the drive of red and blue detuned lasers via two method

-+ Used Python programming to obtain optimal fidelity and the minimum time for Mølmer–Sørensen gate
++ Used Python programming to obtain optimal fidelity and the minimum time for MS gate operation
 ---

-## *Quantum Spin Systems and Quantum Computation(Simulation)*
+## Quantum Spin Systems and Quantum Computation(Simulation)

-Used Python and C++ programming to simulate the evolution process of electron spins in NMR system with large scale by using Chebyshev polynomial method

-Developed a high-performance universal quantum simulator with MPI that can easily build quantum circuits and map them to various physical systems[such as NMR,Ion Trap,Superconducting and so on]
+Advisor:Prof Shengjun Yuan

+### Universal Quantum Computer Simulator Development

-Designed a Javascript program to make it extremely easy to build quantum circuits and simulate universal quantum circuit
++ Designed a Javascript program to easily build quantum circuits and simulate the universal quantum circuits

++ Developed a high-performance universal quantum simulator with MPI to build large scale quantum circuits

+### Physical Quantum Computer Simulator Development

++ Used program to simulate the quantum computer of NMR system by Chebyshev polynomial method

 # SKILLS